StitchedCode/docker-blurrily/README.md

 # docker-blurrily
-Simple docker image for running Blurrily as a container
+Simple docker image for running the awesomeness that is [Blurrily](https://github.com/mezis/blurrily) as a container.

 Welcome to the future.
 Go install docker.
 [Docker MacOS Instructions](https://docs.docker.com/installation/mac/)